A-03356

 Plain Language

-Operators must maintain all books, records, source code, and logs required by the Secretary, including at minimum all system-generated logs and a backup of every version of the system, stored securely per Secretary standards.
-Operators must also file annual reports on business and operations, sworn under penalty of perjury.
-The Secretary may demand additional regular or special reports at any time.
-Combined with the § 524 logging requirement and 10-year retention, this creates a comprehensive documentation and recordkeeping obligation covering the full operational lifecycle of every licensed system.
+Every operator must maintain all books, records, source code, and logs as required by the Secretary, with minimum requirements including all system-generated logs and a backup of every version of the system, stored securely as prescribed.
+Operators must file an annual report with the Secretary covering business and operations for the preceding calendar year, subscribed under penalties of perjury.
+The Secretary may also require additional regular or special reports at any time.
+All reports must be affirmed as true under penalty of perjury.
+The system version backup requirement is distinctive — operators must maintain a historical archive of every version of their AI system.

 Statutory Text